amerizalde/blender_save_buttons/README.md

 # blender_save_buttons
-Adds save buttons to the text editor
+Adds save buttons to the text editor in Blender